BillNyeARussianSpy/PatternAnalysis-2025/recognition/HipMRIVQVAE - 47447217/README.md

 ![VQVAE Architecture](readme_images/architecture.png)

+Figure: Encoder compresses input into discrete latent embeddings using vector quantization, and the decoder reconstructs the input from quantized codes.
+The bottleneck enforces discrete representation learning.

 Here, we see a conventional implementation.
 There are 3 components to take note of: an Encoder, Vector Quantizer (middle) and Decoder.
 These are explained in detail below.

 #### Encoder + Decoder